amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/1-1-hello-world.md

 ### Tips, Tricks, and Reflection

+- Be mindful of your capitalization of certain keywords.
+Programming languages are typically **case-sensitive**.
+Case sensitivity means that the distinction between uppercase and lowercase letters matters.
+For example, "Apple" and "apple" would be considered different words in a case-sensitive environment.
 - What happens when you write `Console.WriteLine()` without a message in the parentheses?
 - You may have used a programming language where methods are referred to as functions.
 Technically, a method is a function, but it's defined in a different context.
 Don't worry about this for now.
 When we learn about object-oriented programming, we'll discuss this in more detail.